FAQ on Adoption Series: Adoption Hospital Plans

 What is an Adoption Hospital Plan?

-- The hospital plan is prepared by the birth parent and often with a social worker or attorney
+- The hospital plan is prepared by the prospective birth parent with a social worker or attorney.

-- The hospital plan outlines the birth parent/s anticipated expectations of the interaction between the prospective adoptive family and birth parent/s at the hospital, who will be involved and at what capacity during labor and delivery, time spent alone or shared with the baby after birth by the birth parent/s and the prospective adoptive family, what documents or mementos the birth parent/s want to take home, preferences regarding special circumstances like a C-section, initial vaccinations, or circumcision, etc., and what hospital discharge may look like
+- The hospital plan outlines the prospective birth parents anticipated expectations of the interaction between the prospective adoptive family and themselves at the hospital.
+Outlines who will be involved and at what capacity during labor and delivery, time spent alone or shared with the baby, what documents or mementos the birth parents want to take home, preferences regarding special circumstances like babies initial vaccinations, or circumcision of a baby boy, etc., and what hospital. discharge may look like

-- A birth parent has the right to make changes to a birth plan at any stage during or after labor and delivery
+- A birth parent has the right to make changes to a birth plan at anytime.

-- A hospital plan serves as a guide but is not expected to be enforceable
+- A hospital plan serves as a guide for what is anticipated, but is not an enforceable or legal document.

 Interested in learning more about Placing Your Child for Adoption in Kansas and Missouri?
 Check out our entire guide here.